Air Command East

-Air Command East is the military unit of the Ukrainian Air Force located in the eastern part of Ukraine.
+Air Command "East" (MUN A2533) is the military unit of the Ukrainian Air Force located in the eastern part of Ukraine.

 History

 According to the Decree of the President of Ukraine No. 277/2002, a zone of responsibility was provided for the Ukrainian Air Force, but the military-administrative division that appeared on the basis of the Decree of the President of Ukraine No. 39/2016 of 5 February 2016 was not taken into account.

 Air Command East, which was in the stage of formation since the summer of 2016, and already in October 2016, it took part in the exercises "Rubizh - 2016", where in cooperation with other military formations of Ukraine, it practiced various tasks.

 On January 23, 2017, the President of Ukraine, Petro Poroshenko issued Decree No. 12/2017, which amended the military-administrative division of Ukraine and created the "East" military air zone, hence the Air Command East.